wwrinkle/AustinByrd/README.md

 ### Calendar

-Dates seperated programatically by upcoming and past gigs.
+Dates seperated programmatically by upcoming and past gigs.

 ### Audio